Exploring the origin of stars on bound and unbound orbits causing tidal disruption events: Orbital parameter dependence of the stellar distribution

-We first briefly review the theory of the stellar number density in a spherical star cluster, which is proposed by \cite{CK1978} (hereafter CK78).
-Then we derive the number densities of the stars on bound and unbound orbits based on the CK78 solution.
+In Section~\ref{Theory-unbound-star} we discuss the case of unbound stars experiencing TDEs.
+Earlier work by \cite{MT1999,WM2004} and \cite{SM2016} is based on a generalized treatment following CK78, using the Fokker-Planck equation also in the region of a galaxy unbound to the SMBH.
+For our purposes we choose a simpler but still useful approach in that regime.
 In what follows, we use subscript `b' and `u' to mark the quantities corresponding to bound and unbound cases, respectively.